DanielBradford/rubic/README.md

 1. As a registered user i want to view all the recipes i have saved
 1. As a registered i want to easily search through all the recipes i have saved
 1. As a registered user i want to view cooking related products and tools recommended by Rubric
-1. As a registered user i want to recieve discount codes for cooking related products
+1. As a registered user i want to receive discount codes for cooking related products.

 ### **UX - STRUCTURE:**